 Ticket Prices

-The House of Terrors museum is located on Andrássy Avenue, one of the most important and central avenues.
+The House of Terror museum is on Andrássy Avenue, one of the most important and central avenues.

 Address: Budapest, Andrássy út 60, 1062 Hungary.
 Get Directions.